thisislawatts/acf-vcard/README.md

 ### Compatibility

-This add-on will work with:
+This add-on will only work with version 5 and up.

-* version 4 and up
-* version 3 and bellow

 ### Installation